 - This page is about lawsuits against local governments.
 If you are using the State of Maryland you have a Maryland Tort Claims Act case, which is a different law with different rules.

 The Maryland Local Government Tort Claims Act (“LGTCA”) provides that an action for unliquidated damages may not be brought against a local government or its employees unless the notice of the claim required by this section is given within one year after the injury.
 The notice required must be in writing and must “state the time, place, and cause of the injury.

-In theory, the notice requirement exists to provide a warning of a potential claim against a local government at a time when it can investigate while the evidence and the recollection of the witnesses are still fresh.
+In theory, the notice requirement exists to provide a warning of a potential claim against a local government at a time when it can investigate.
+At the same time, the evidence and the recollection of the witnesses are still fresh.
 But the real intent is to make it harder for victims to bring claims against local government entities.
 There is no question that it works.
-Many meritorious claims have been barred because the victims or their lawyers did not know to give notice to the local government defendant.
+Many meritorious claims have been barred because the victims or their lawyers did not know how to notify the local government defendant.

 So for both the Maryland Local Government Tort Claims Act or the Maryland Tort Claims Act, you are required to provide the correct defendant specified notice of the claim if the defendant is either a local government or someone acting as an agent or servant of a local government.

-The Maryland Local Government Tort Claims Act (LGTCA) defines "local governments" in broad terms to include counties, municipalities and miscellaneous governmental entities such as public libraries, community colleges, and other things you might not naturally assume are governmental entities.
+The Maryland Local Government Tort Claims Act (LGTCA) defines “local governments” broadly to include counties, municipalities, and miscellaneous governmental entities such as public libraries, community colleges, and other things you might not naturally assume are governmental entities.

 Then there is the problem of figuring out just who you notify and how you notify them.
 The answers are often counterintuitive.
 County sheriffs?
 They sound like local government, don’t they?
 But they are state officials.
 Accordingly, proper notice must be given to the state.
 Likewise, the Baltimore Police Department is a state agency.
 But its employees are covered under the LGTCA.